 Proprietary estoppel claims are made when someone acts in reliance on a promise, but the maker of that promise later goes back on it.
-It's a legal doctrine that is often misunderstood as it requires a number of criteria to be met, some of which can become legally complex.
+It’s a legal doctrine that is often misunderstood as it requires a number of circumstances to be met, some of which can become legally complex.
 Clarification of the legal position by the courts is always therefore to be welcomed, such as the one featured in this article involving a farming family from Somerset.

 Background to the case

 The High Court has ruled in favour of a farmer’s daughter in a bitter dispute involving a family farm.

 The case featured a farming family from Somerset.
 The claimant was Lucy Habberfield, who is one of four children.
 Lucy had worked on her parents’ farm since leaving school in the early 80’s.
 She only stopped working on the farm when a family dispute arose in 2013.

 Lucy devoted her working life to the farm following promises from her parents that she would take over the farm when her father retired.

 When her father, Frank, died, Lucy expected to be given an interest in the farm.